 5. Unplug

 While you might think watching TV or scrolling through your phone before bed helps you unwind, it may be doing more harm than good.
-Exposure to light at night, i.e. from screens, can delay the rise in the hormone melatonin that helps put you to sleep, making it harder to fall asleep.
-This can disrupt your circadian rhythm, and, thus, mess with your sleep cycle.
+Exposure to light at night, i.e. from screens, can delay the rise in the hormone melatonin that helps put you to sleep, making it harder to fall to do it later.

 To avoid this problem, leave phones, tablets, and TVs out of the bedroom, and also consider dimming the lights for 1-2 hours before bedtime.